SOCIAL SIGNALPLAYBOOK

 I think more marketing money will go into people and less to television less to outdoor.

-Marketing budgets will increasingly favor individual creators over traditional media channels like TV and outdoor advertising.
+Marketing budgets will increasingly favor individual creators and influencers over traditional media channels like television and outdoor advertising.

 Original Context